-Drug War: NDLEA intercepts N1.1bn travellers’ cheques, 10.89kg Cocaine at Lagos airport
+Drug War: NDLEA intercepts N1.1bn travellers’ cheques, 10.89kg cocaine at Lagos airport

-A statement by the Director of Media and Advocacy, Femi Babafemi said, “At least, a suspect, Oguma Richard Uchenna has been arrested in connection to the attempt to export the cheques, which were neatly concealed inside four bound hardcover books disguised as academic project literature, to the United Kingdom.
+A statement by the Director of Media and Advocacy, Femi Babafemi said,.
+“At least, a suspect, Oguma Richard Uchenna has been arrested in connection to the attempt to export the cheques, which were neatly concealed inside four bound hard cover books disguised as academic project literatures, to the United Kingdom.

 “The financial instruments suspected to be counterfeits were discovered on Wednesday 27th April at NAHCO export shed of the Lagos airport during cargo examination of some consignments meant for exportation to the UK on a cargo flight.